kchen29/p1shell/README.md

    * input: the array of arrays of strings based on number of commands, and number of spaces in each
    * wrapper for run_command

+* void piper(char *fir, char *sec);
+   * input: two commands to be piped together
+   * the output of fir is used as the input of sec
+   * opens a pipe between the two arguments
+   * "path" acts as a temporary buffer, taking the output of fir using fgets, and sending it to sec using fprintf

 * main()
    * Runs an infinite while loop that takes user's input and runs each line they type